nathancatania/glean-docs/docs/getting-started/people-data.md

 | `title`        | The user's job title, eg: `Software Engineer` |
 | `department`   | The user's department, eg: `Engineering`      |

-The following are not mandatory, but **highly recommended** fields to enhance the Glean experience for the organization:
+The following are not mandatory, but **highly recommended** fields to enhance the Glean experience for your organization:

 | Recommended Field | Description                                                  |
 | ----------------- | ------------------------------------------------------------ |